 Recently, I have been going through several trials and struggles.
 We’ve been down-sizing, moving to a smaller place, dealing with distressing issues with relatives, plus I’ve been sick with a strange illness.

 Struggles and trials are a normal part of life.
 We all experience our daily share of misery, whether it be small or big.
 But sometimes there are seasons of trials that truly test our faith.

-I can relate to much of what King David said: “Have mercy upon me, O Yahuwah [the LORD], for I am in trouble: mine eye is consumed with grief….”
+My frequent cry is the same as King David’s: “Have mercy upon me, O Yahuwah [the LORD], for I am in trouble: my eye is consumed with grief….”
 (Psalms 31:9).

 The Trial of Our Faith

 My trials are nothing compared to many others.
 Yet everyone’s trials are very personal, unique, and burdensome.